Thomas M. Graber

 T. M. "Tom" Graber (May 27, 1917 – June 26, 2007) was an American orthodontist known for his contributions to the field of orthodontics.
 Graber wrote 28 books on orthodontics and dental anatomy.
 He also wrote chapters in more than 20 books and over 175 published articles.

-Dr. T.M.
+T.M.
 Graber.
 (Photo courtesy UIC College of Dentistry.)

 Life

 Graber was born in 1917 in St. Louis and had five other siblings.
 He attended Soldan High School.
-He earned his dental degree from Washington University School of Dental Medicine in 1940.
-Before learning orthodontics, Graber served as a captain in the Dental Corps (United States Army) from 1941 to 1945 at Fort Bragg.
-He then earned his orthodontic degree from Northwestern University Dental School in 1946.
-After that he pursued his PhD degree in anatomy from Northwestern University and completed it in 1950.
+He earned his dental degree from Washington University in St. Louis in 1940.
+Before learning orthodontics, Graber served as a captain in the United States Army Dental Command from 1941 to 1945 at Fort Bragg.
+He then earned his orthodontic degree from Northwestern University in 1946 and his PhD degree in anatomy in 1950.

-He was a faculty member at University of Michigan School of Dentistry, University of Gothenburg, Northwestern University (1946–58), University of Chicago (1969–82) where he was head of orthodontics, and University of Illinois at Chicago College of Dentistry from 1994 until his death.
+He was a faculty member at University of Michigan School of Dentistry, University of Gothenburg, Northwestern University (1946–58), University of Chicago (1969–82) where he was head of orthodontics, and University of Illinois Chicago from 1994 until his death.

-He was married to Doris Graber, who was a professor of political science at University of Illinois at Chicago.
-They had five children: Lee Graber, Thomas Graber, Jack Graber, Jim Graber and Susan Graber.
+He was married to Doris Graber, who was a professor of political science at University of Illinois Chicago.
+They had five children, including Lee Graber.